AlexanderRichey/AlexanderRichey.github.io/articles/2022-03-04-why-i-could-be-wrong.md

 ---
 title: Why I Could Be Wrong
 date: 2022-03-04
-description: I maintain that there's always a possibility that, for almost anything I currently believe, it could be false.
+description: I maintain that there's a possibility that, for almost anything I currently believe, it could be false.

 ---